 As part of the Wild Art 2021 December Challenge, put on by Zoe Keller, I illustrated two pieces focusing on the theme, “Transformation”.
 Each month, I will focus on two pieces – one highlighting flora, the other highlighting fauna.
 This month, the first is an animal that has the unique ability to swap out the …

-Category: Illustrations, Ocean Tags: Adaptations, Animals, botanical illustration, color-changing flower, Colors, conservation, drawing challenge, Endangered Species, Flowers, habitats, hermit crab, lantana, nature, Plants, pollinators, scientific illustration, The Art of Ecology, transformation, Wild Art 2021, Wildlife Behavior
+Category: Adaptations, Animals, Colors, conservation, Endangered Species, Flowers, Illustrations, Ocean, Plants, The Art of Ecology, Wildlife Behavior Tags: Adaptations, Animals, botanical illustration, color-changing flower, Colors, conservation, drawing challenge, Endangered Species, Flowers, habitats, hermit crab, lantana, nature, Plants, pollinators, scientific illustration, The Art of Ecology, transformation, Wild Art 2021, Wildlife Behavior

 A portion of the proceeds from my art sales benefits conservation efforts.
 In 2022, instead of donating a small % to habitat preservation or wildlife conservation non-profits, I will switch to something that can have a greater impact!
 Why the Change?
 I feel strange about donating $2 here, $.50 there, $5 somewhere else based on …